EduardoFidalgo/Login-React-ContextAPI-REST/README.md

 # What does this system do?

 - Login with ReqRes API data
-- Verificate if user have permission to see protect pages
+- Give us the info if the user is logged in or not
+- Authentication system
 - Cache system to store login informations
+- Public / Private Layout

 # Tools: